Foundation Guide

 ---

-# /today Command
+# /today

-## What to Do
+## What to do

-3. Create a new file in 00_Inbox/ named YYYY-MM-DD_Agenda.md with today's date
+2. Create a new file in 00_Inbox/ named YYYY-MM-DD_Agenda.md

-2. ~/.claude/skills/log/SKILL.md with this content:
+2. ~/.claude/skills/shutdown/SKILL.md with this content:

 ---

-name: log
+name: shutdown

-allowed-tools: Glob(*), Read(*), Write(*), Edit(*)
+allowed-tools: Bash(*), Read(*), Write(*), Edit(*)

 ---

-## What to Do
+## What to do

 7